lsst-ts/ts_ofc/doc/developer-guide/ca-in-ofc.rst

 The second step is to evaluate :math:`\vec{u}`.
 The final step is to decide the feedback amplitude based on :math:`g`.

-The optical state is defined in the following:
+The optical state is defined as:

 .. math::